uperl/Dist-Zilla-Plugin-CommentOut/README.md

 This plugin comments out lines of code in your Perl scripts or modules with the provided identification.
-This allows you to have code in your development tree that gets commented out before it gets shiped by [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) as a tarball.
+This allows you to have code in your development tree that gets commented out before it gets shipped by [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) as a tarball.

 # MOTIVATION